What is a VAT number and how can I get one?

 Registering for VAT number in a country can be a cumbersome and time-consuming activity.
 We can help your company put together all documentation and filing registration forms around Europe.
 The documents required for such registrations vary from one country to another, however, there are some certificates and PoAs that are usually required and that you can start putting together before:

 • VAT certificate in your home country: This document proves that your company is registered for a VAT number in its country of establishment.
-Normally, it must be original and recently issued by the local tax authorities, so we suggest requesting as many certificates as countries of registration.
+Normally, it must be original and recently issued by the local tax authorities, so we suggest requesting as many certificates as the countries of registration.

 • Certificate of incorporation or excerpt from the Trade Register with all details about the company's incorporation in its home country.